Design and architechture¶

 is implemented in its specific file.
 This makes it easier to extend the package with new algorithms.
 Although independent, all algorithms have

 a similar interface, which facilitates its use.
-To execute an algorithm, the user normally needs to use the apply
+To execute an algorithm, the user normally needs to use the apply method of the model (which

-, is equivalent to applying the object itself), as shown below
+in scala, is equivalent to applying the object itself), as shown below

 ...